 PCD holds English Country Dances on the second Saturday of almost every month.
-Please check our Calendar of Events on the home page for variations to this schedule and a printable version of it.
+Please check our Calendar of Events on the home page for variations to this schedule, or scroll down for a printable version of it.
 It's important to check regularly, since there are some months without an English Country Dance.

 English country dancing is an ancestor to modern contra dancing, and there are many similarities between the two dance forms.
 Most English country dances take place in a long column of couples, just like contra dancing, but English country dancing includes a wide variety of other formations, such as smaller sets of 2, 3, or 4 couples, and dances in circle and square formations.
 Many of the figures found in contra dancing are based on figures from English country dancing, so it’s easy to make the transition from contra dancing to English country dancing.
 The music used for English country dances features a wide range of moods, tempos, and time signatures, including reels, jigs, slip jigs, triple time and waltz time dances.
 Because of this great variety, the music and the dances may be lively, boisterous, elegant, romantic, energetic, driving, or stately.
 An evening of English country dancing provides contrast in formations, the tempo of the dances, and the mood of the dances.

 Historically English country dancing was danced with various steps and fancy footwork, but the step used for modern English country dancing is a smooth walking step.
 Take a look at the following videos for a good sense of what it's like to come to an English country dance.

 (ECD description written by Sue Dupré)